-Like growth characteristics, yield and its components of hot pepper plants had the same trend with the integrative treatment of "50% of NPK applied to the soil + 50% of NPK applied as foliar spray" with sandy soil compared to all other integrative treatments (Figure 4).
-These improvements in the yield and its components of hot pepper plants are positive reflections of the improved growth characteristics (Figure 1).
+Like growth characteristics, yield components of hot pepper plants had the same trend with the integrative treatment of 75% NPK applied to the soil + 25% NPK applied as foliar spray with the loamy soil (Table 6).
+These improvements in the yield and its components of hot pepper plants are positive reflections of the improved growth characteristics (Table 3).
 These results are partly consistent with those obtained by Suge et al. (2011) on eggplants and El-Hamady et al. (2017) on pepper plants.

-In general, the highest levels of osmoprotectant compounds (e.g., total soluble sugars, free proline) and the lowest levels of antioxidants (e.g., ascorbate and glutathione) were obtained with the integrative treatments that conferred the best growth and yield components on sandy soil (Figures 1 and 4).
-The increased contents of the osmoprotectant compounds may be for use to regulate osmotic homeostasis in plants versus rapid leakage of water from sandy soils, while the decreased contents of the antioxidants may be due to overcoming stress by retaining water and nutrients in plants.
+In general, the highest levels of osmoprotectant compounds (e.g., total soluble sugars, free proline) with no effects on the levels of antioxidants (e.g., ascorbate and glutathione) were obtained with the integrative treatments that conferred the best growth and yield components on loamy soil (Tables 3 and 6).
+Our findings are partly consistent with those obtained by Mondal et al. (2015).
+The increased contents of the osmoprotectant compounds may be for use to regulate osmotic homeostasis in plants versus rapid leakage of water from loamy soils, while the contents of antioxidants were not affected likely due to overcoming stress by retaining water and nutrients in plants.